Facebook Twitter Instagram YouTube

-Written on: December 14th, 2023 in Living Shorelines, Outreach
+Written on: December 14th, 2023 in Education and Outreach, Living Shorelines

 By Alison Rogerson, DNREC’s Wetland Monitoring and Assessment Program Hot off the press this month from the Delaware Living Shorelines Committee is a guidance document that aims to help landowners and professionals design and install nature-based shoreline stabilization projects.
 The Techniques and Application of Living Shorelines in Delaware guidance is the newest resource released by […]